|

 Janka Hardness: 3190

 Paraju is one of the hardest species of wood as a flooring option.
-It is over one hundred and thirty-three percent harder than white oak, roughly seventy-five percent harder than hicory or pecan, surpasses Brazilian cherry's ranking of 2350 by over thirty-five percent.
+It is over one hundred thirty-three percent harder than white oak, roughly seventy-five percent harder than hicory or pecan, and surpasses Brazilian cherry’s ranking of 2350 by over thirty-five percent.

 Workability:

 Paraju is moderately easy to saw.
-Pre-boring is suggested yet the wood holds nails well once applied.
+Pre-boring is suggested, yet the wood holds nails well once applied.
 Gluing can be difficult to accomplish with paraju flooring.
 This species sands very well and polishes to a smooth surface.

 Principal Uses: